chinalwb/Android-Rich-text-Editor/README.md

 ##### Plan for 0.1.3 (cannot provide ETA)

 * Undo
 * Redo

 Let me know what features you want to have in the next version if there is any, thanks.

+## How ARE works

 * Two usage modes